On an Erd\H{o}s-Szekeres Game: Strategy when b=2

 Suppose $a \geq b=2$.
 Using the representation described in Section \ref{S:rep}, the game board can be visualized as a one-row, $(a-1)$-column grid, and each player colors the left-most unclaimed cell on their turn.
 Once the cell in column $(a-1)$ is claimed (by player 2 if $a$ is odd, or by player 1 if $a$ is even), the other player has no more legal moves and loses.

-In terms of permutations, each player will play a new largest digit on their turn since playing any smaller digit creates a $J_2$ pattern and automatically loses the game.
+In terms of permutations, each player will play a new largest entry on their turn since playing any smaller entry creates a $J_2$ pattern and automatically loses the game.
 The resulting game permutation is $\pi = I_a$, and the game ends on the $a$th turn, leading to a loss for player 1 if $a$ is odd and a loss for player 2 if $a$ is even.